ndsurgenor/quadulo/README.md

 ### Features to Implement

 The following are ideas which can be implemented into the site at a later time (when skillset allows):
-- Add the ability to save highscores and usernames to a back-end database allowing users to compare their scores with all visitors to the site.
+- Add the ability to save highscores and usernames to a back-end server allowing users to compare their scores with all visitors to the site.
 - Add keyboard navigation for desktop users allowing them to move around the grid using WASD/arrow keys and select blocks using Spacebar.

 ## Testing